qwenballard/avatar/README.md

 - [x] setup character client-side routes and edit characterPage styling
 - [x] fix characterCard image sizing (still could be improved)
 - [x] add express backend to serve up react app
+- [ ] look into migrating from CRA to NX
 - [ ] fix renderPositionOrProfession() function.
 Split out various jobs instead of having all on one string
 - [ ] implement pagination on charactersPage
 - [ ] implement redux rtkQuery